2020 TECI Workshop FAQ

 TRAVEL: TECI is able to offer travel awards.
 The application form includes a field for participants to request a travel award for some or all of these items.
 In some cases we may prioritize applicants who can cover these costs on their own.

-Air travel: each applicant should estimate the cost of air travel from their home airport to BUR or LAX.
+Air travel: each applicant should estimate the cost of air travel from their home airport to Hilo ITO.

 Applicants with questions about how they can cover the costs of items above should visit the TECI travel award page to look up an appropriate contact for their TMT partner.
-TECI works hard to find travel funding for as many participants as possible, so encourages people to apply for travel awards.
+TECI works hard to find travel funding for as many participants as possible.

 Q: How should I secure funding for costs that are not automatically covered by TECI?